 - Friend of Friend

 - Met while organizing

 - Social Media Follower

 Breaking up is hard to do, but removing a relationship in Reach is a piece of cake!
-Just navigate to the person’s profile screen and tap the delete icon in the Relationship section.
+Just tap on them to navigate to their Person Screen and tap the trash can icon next to the Relationship under their name.